feedzai/first-react-app-workshop/README.md

 ### Your First React App
 ### 1 - Our first component
 First we need to render a feed of posts so we will need to create the `PhotoFeed` component.
-This will render only a `<div>` with a text inside.
+To start this will render only a `<div>` with a text inside.

 ```jsx
 // src/components/PhotoFeed.js